 What can I do to support vaccination and vaccine access?

-Now that you know all about vaccines, you can do your part to ensure that when a COVID-19 vaccine becomes available, everyone, everywhere has equal access to it.
+Now that you know all about vaccines, you can do your part to ensure that everyone, everywhere has equal access both to COVID-19 vaccines and to routine immunisations.

-Pandemics know no borders and require collective global action in response, so by joining ONE’s mission, you’ll help demand a global response to COVID-19 and help ensure equitable vaccine access for everyone.
+Pandemics and diseases know no borders and require collective global action, so by joining ONE’s mission, you’ll help demand a global response to COVID-19, encourage world leaders to share surplus vaccine doses and stop vaccine nationalism, and help support organisations like Gavi in making sure people everywhere have access to vaccines.